Project World School

 - Responsibility – Project World School functions on the concept of total 'buy-in'; all of our participants attend because of their own intrinsic motivations to learn in community.
 We choose not to teach, but to instead facilitate, and with that comes flexibility.

-- Freedom – In the interest of building community, we invite our participants to explore the balance between individual desires and the needs of the community as a whole.
+- Youth Autonomy – In the interest of building community, we invite our participants to explore the balance between individual desires and the needs of the community as a whole.
 We function in partnership, with no authority figures.

-- Access to Tools – Local tools are available to us via classes, volunteer work, and hands-on experiences.
+- Access to Tools and Technology – Local tools are available to us via classes, volunteer work, and hands-on experiences.
 These things may vary from Thai massage to pottery, depending on our location.

-- Nonjudgmental Support – Our facilitators support participants through conflicts, struggles, or anxieties without placing any expectations on them.
+- Adult Allies – Our facilitators support participants through conflicts, struggles, or anxieties without placing any expectations on them.
 We do not judge, grade, or test, and never will.

 If any information about this resource is out of date, please let us know.